 Other examples of custom solutions include connectors designed to prevent incompatibilities at insert time.
 Or, considering human engineering, the ideal medical interconnection system needs to be large enough for the intended user to operate easily and insert intuitively.

 In the case of hybrid or customized medical connector, the design, mold and manufacturing process generally takes four to eight months.
 At the early stage of the design process, the team should clearly define the requirements, including electrical (voltage, cardiac shock, bandwidth / data rate, etc.), mechanical (cable diameter, human engineering characteristics, expected bending life, expected insertion force and pull-out force, etc.), and environmental (sealing and intrusion protection, cleaning, disinfection and sterilization, etc.).

 Once the specifications have been established and the design work agreed upon (including the mock up), prototyping can begin.

-When choosing hybrid or customized medical connector
+When choosing hybrid or customized mil spec electrical connectors

 , it is very important for all related units to cooperate with each other.
 In this way, the medical equipment that can perform well in the field and meet all the mechanical and electrical requirements (including connectors and cable components) can be produced.